derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1-with-bootstrap/README.md

 # Derek-Cassidy-Front-End-Web-Development-1
-Git hub respository for Coimmunication history website with active links I have rewritten my HTML, script and CSS to include the bootsrap chanmges that I made.
-Below is the bootstrap code I used and wher it fitted into my HTML code etc.
+Git hub respository for Coimmunication history website with active links I have rewritten my index.html and links.html code with bootsrtap and thois has helped to change the script.js and style.css codes as they can be rewritten by bootstrap.

-Overall the main changes that bootstrap has made cam be seen with the changes made to the original webpages and the new webpages.
+Below is the bootstrap code I used and where it fitted into my index.html and links.html code Overall the main changes that bootstrap has made cam be seen with the changes made to the original webpages and the new webpages.
-In the new main webpage the display is different as it is now now in colums and also the links page is also different with links tpo actual third party sites.
+In the new main webpage the display is different as it is now now in colums and also the links page is also different with links to actual third party sites.

-Below is my original HTML code and the new code with bootstrap
+Below is my index.html and links.html code with bootstrap

 New index.html code with bootstrap
 <!DOCTYPE html>